-- EC 205 Money, Banking and Monetary Policy
+EC 205 Money, Banking and Monetary Policy

-- EC 301 Economic Development
+EC 301 Economic Development

-- EC 307 International Finance
+EC 307 International Finance

-- EC 308 International Trade
+EC 308 International Trade

-EC courses that will count towards meeting the requirements of the International Business concentration:
+EC courses that will count towards meeting the requirements of the International Business concentration.
+A maximum of two of the EC courses listed below may be used.

-- EC 301 Economic Development
+EC 301 Economic Development

-- EC 307 International Finance
+EC 307 International Finance

-- EC 308 International Trade
+EC 308 International Trade